 Geriatric Care Management Certificate and Training Programs Info

 Most geriatric care management certificate programs are designed for professionals who already have a basic knowledge of either patient care or counseling.
-The certificate program teaches them how to apply those skills to the assessment, treatment, and management of the elderly.
-Students also learn how to conduct a client interview, address dementia and depression, communicate with patients and family members, monitor patient care, and handle any legal and ethical issues that arise in each patient's case.
+Programs aim to teach these workers how to apply those skills to the assessment, treatment, and management of the elderly.
+National Association of Professional Geriatric Care Managers may award certifications to those who display the requisite knowledge and skills.

 A bachelor's degree or at least five years of professional experience working as a registered nurse or social worker are the primary requirement for gaining admission into a geriatric care management certificate program.
 A resume and a copy of college transcripts are other common requirements.

 A graduate certificate program in geriatric care management applies the concepts of patient care and healthcare management to geriatric patients.
+Students learn how to conduct a client interview, address dementia and depression, communicate with patients and family members, monitor patient care, and handle any legal and ethical issues that arise in each patient's case.
 Core courses might include:

 - Introduction to gerontology